Looking for things to do in Homer, Alaska?

 - A large variety of Alaska hardy fruit trees and berry bushes

-- Sculptures in bronze, wood and other materials
+- Unique and limited edition sculptures and artwork in bronze, wood and other materials

-- Unique, Heat tinted, engraved steel wall art
+- Original, Heat tinted, engraved steel wall art

 - Carved wood panels and Ink miniatures